1st Somerset Militia: French Revolutionary Wars

 On 14 October the regiment began its march to winter quarters at Salisbury, arriving on 6 November.
 The following spring it marched out on 9 April to do garrison duty at Dover Castle.
 Here it took over the battalion guns left by the South Devon Militia, which were manned by a corporal and four gunners from the Royal Artillery, and 31 men of the Somersets.
 The regiment also handed over its unserviceable weapons to the Cinque Ports Volunteers for drill.
 It remained at Dover until March 1795, when it was relieved by the Lancashire Militia and moved to Canterbury.
 On 18 May it marched out to join a militia brigade camped on Barham Downs.
 In August a proportion of the men (nine per company) were given a month's leave to help with the harvest, and a further group to help with threshing in October.
 On 18 October the camp broke up and the regiment returned for the winter to Canterbury, where a 70-man detachment helped to put out a fire in the town on 29 April 1796.
 The regiment marched out in early May to its new station at Colchester, Essex, although at first it was quartered in outlying villages because of the Colchester elections.
 On 25 September it was ordered to Yarmouth, beginning the march on 17 October.
 Once again, it was held at Norwich until the Yarmouth bye-election was over.
 Once the regimental headquarters (HQ) was established at Yarmouth, detachments were sent to Lowestoft, Happisburgh, Mundesley and Winterton, which were rotated once a month through the winter.
 The men at Yarmouth were drilled on the coast defence guns, and the Grenadier and Light Companies were readied to join composite battalions formed in the district.

-Supplementary-Militia, turning-out for Twenty Days Amusement: 1796 caricature by James Gillray.